edwardsmith999/TTCF4LAMMPS/README.md

     git apply lammps_bond_local.patch

-This has been submitted as a pull request to the main LAMMPS branch (https://github.com/lammps/lammps/pull/1667) and will be included in the 2019 Autumn/Winter release.
+This has been accepyed from the pull request to the main LAMMPS branch (https://github.com/lammps/lammps/pull/1667) as of the 2019 Autumn/Winter release.

 Quickstart